This post may contain affiliate links. Please read our disclosure policy.

-Our easy Butterfinger Cake recipe starts with a cake mix so it’s a snap to make.
-Uniquely moist, flavored with chocolate and caramel, and topped with a thick generous layer of whipped topping and crushed butterfingers.
+Our easy Butterfinger cake recipe starts with a cake mix, so it’s a snap to make.
+Uniquely moist, flavored with chocolate and caramel, and topped with a thick, generous layer of whipped topping and crushed Butterfingers.
+The flavor is off the charts delicious!
 Perfect any time you need a yummy, easy dessert to feed a crowd!

 This Butterfinger Cake recipe serves up a dessert that’s super moist and super sweet.
 If you’re looking for the perfect sweet cake to serve after dinner, this Butterfinger Cake can’t be beaten.